jvrsantacruz/dicto/README.rst

     * **Errores** ([#15432](http://http://redmine.taric.local/issues/15432)) Mensaje de discrepancia para duas edi export y Transito

-Use case of generating a changelog using info from Redmine:
+The next example will show a use case for generating a changelog using external info from a Redmine resource:

 1. Define a template using available Redmine info along with some basic template vars (*current_date*) and some user defined ones (*codename*):